ITI-9-Month-Progrm/Angular/README.md

 # Angular
 Angular Fundamentals
 # Day01
-* Preparing work Enveronment .
+* Preparing work Enveronment.
-* What is TypeScript ?
+* What is TypeScript?
 # Day02
-* overview about Angular Project .
+* overview about Angular Project.
 * How to create Component?
-* types of Binding .
+* types of Binding.
+# Day03
+* Directives (if, else, loop).
+* Components Interaction.